mkellsy/homebridge-lutron/README.md

 Sunnata keypads are a feature of RA3.
 They behave similar to Pico remotes, but since they do not emit a release event, HomeKit double presses and long presses are not supported.
 They do show up in HomeKit, but assigning actions to these will not work.
 Only single presses are supported.

+## Storage
+This plugin has its own storage folder.
+Each file is explained in the **[Storage](https://github.com/mkellsy/homebridge-lutron/blob/main/docs/storage.md)** documentation.

 ## Support

 I offer no support for this plugin, it is published only for personal use.